Fall Immersion: Awakening the Mind – Jewel of Creation: Oct 21-24, Ely, Mn

 Accommodations: Private or shared rooms (all single beds)

-2 light breakfasts, 2 lunches + 1 dinner included.
+1 light breakfast, 2 lunches + 1 dinner included.
 Delicious meals provided by House of Prayer + Eat for Equity.
 Although meals are provided, we will set tables + do meal clean-up as a community.
 Thank you in advance for your contribution.

 Your Investment: